ngiangre/Notes/Pattern_Recognition_And_Machine_Learning.md

 factor in turn in the context of all of the remaining factors
 - One disadvantage of expectation propagation is that there is no guarantee that the iterations will converge.

+# Chapter 11 Sampling Methods

+- Allows for approximate versus deterministic inference
+- As long as samples are drawn from the same probability distribution then the expectation  of f hat is the expectatio of f.

+## Basic sampling methods

+- The rejection sampling framework allows us to sample from relatively complex distributions, subject to certain constraints.
+- The technique of importance sampling provides a framework for approximating expectations di- rectly but does not itself provide a mechanism for drawing samples from distribution p(z)
+- MC sampling can replace the E step of Expectation-Maximization

+## Markov Chain Monte Carlo

+- Good sampling approach for high dimmensional data
+- The sample state is stored and determmines the next sampled state
+- The probability of transition is the same from the t state to the t+1 state

+## Gibbs Sampling

+- Gibbs sampling (Geman and Geman, 1984) is a simple and widely applicable Markov chain Monte Carlo algorithm and can be seen as a special case of the Metropolis- Hastings algorithm.
+Consider

+## Slice Sampling

+- defines step size to captture distribution characteristics when sampling

+## The Hybrid Monte Carlo Algorithm

+- based on physical systems
+- the Hamiltonian dynamical approach involves alternating between a series of leapfrog updates and a resampling of the momentum variables from their marginal distribution.

+## Estimating the partition function